starcitizen-lug/knowledge-base/wiki/Troubleshooting/unexpected-behavior.md

 ## Launcher minimizes and won't re-open
 - Try to restore the window using the taskbar icon
-- If that doesn't work, [open your Wine prefix](/Tips-and-Tricks#where-is-my-wine-prefix-where-is-my-liveptu-directory), then delete the `launcher store.json` file from the RSI Launcher's Appdata directory:
+- If that doesn't work, [open your Wine prefix](/Tips-and-Tricks#where-is-my-wine-prefix-where-is-my-liveptu-directory), then delete the `launcher store.json` file from the RSI Launcher's AppData directory:
   `{wine prefix}/drive_c/users/<your username here>/AppData/Roaming/rsilauncher/launcher store.json`
 - To avoid the problem in the future, turn on `Enable close-to-quit` in the RSI Launcher settings